 - Have a qualifying income of less than $120,000

-- Limit your total borrowing (combination of mortgage and incentive) to less than 4 times your qualifying income
+- Limit your total borrowing (combination of mortgage and incentive) to less than four times your qualifying income

-By meeting this criterion, the Government will offer you either a 5% loan for the purchase of a resale house, or 5% or 10% for the purchase of a new construction house.
-Finally, to qualify for the incentive, your first mortgage must be eligible for mortgage insurance i.e. it exceeds 80% of the home’s value (your pre-incentive down payment is less than 20%).
+By meeting this criterion, the Government will offer you either a five per cent loan for the purchase of a resale house, or five per cent or 10 per cent for the purchase of a new construction house.
+Finally, to qualify for the incentive, your first mortgage must be eligible for mortgage insurance i.e. it exceeds 80 per cent of the home’s value (your pre-incentive down payment is less than 20 per cent).

-If you have any questions regarding whether you qualify for the 2019 first-time homebuyer incentive, or if this incentive is right for you, feel free to message us anytime.
-The team at Geri Janes Mortgage Brokerage is eager to help you with any of your home buying questions.
+If you have any questions regarding whether you qualify for the 2019 First-Time Home Buyer Incentive, or if this incentive is right for you, feel free to message us anytime.